qvnn025/Social-ppm/README.md

 # An (un)official Game Forum
-A relatively small web app in Django that is meant to resemble classic game forums, with threads, comment sections, re-post functionalities and more.
+A web app in Django that is meant to resemble classic game forums, with threads, comment sections, re-post functionalities and more.
 Share your thoughts over the game, your achievements, and find a community!<sub>_Game does not exist and does not come with the web app_</sub>

 -> [Try it yourself!](https://web-production-b59ae.up.railway.app/ "Game Forum Project") <-